 One of the most critical things you should do before heading out into the wilderness is to make sure you have the right tools.
 This post covers some incredibly useful survival skills you need to have, but without useful tools it makes it that much harder to build a shelter, boil water, build a fire, and signal for help, and find food.

 We cover some popular survival tools that you should consider bringing with you throughout this blog.
 What to bring of course depends on where you are going and how long you plan on staying.
-But some of the most popular tools to consider packing are a good kukri knife or a survival machete (or you could go with a survival or bushcraft knife if you want something a little smaller).
+But some of the most popular tools to consider packing are a good kukri or a machete (or you could go with a survival or bushcraft knife if you want something a little smaller).
 Of course if you plan on starting a fire a lighter (or at the very least flint and steel) is essential, along with something like a splitting maul or hatchet to cut wood if needed.

 Being lost in the wilderness may be frightening, but if you know the right skills and tools, you can survive.
 There are countless stories of men and women getting lost and surviving for days, relying only on themselves.